Great Sound: Geography

 The Great Sound dominates the southwest of the island chain and forms a natural harbour.
 It is surrounded on all sides by islands, except for the northeast, where it is open to the Atlantic Ocean.

 Peninsulas

 To the south, two small peninsulas jut into the sound separating it from the smaller Little Sound.
 In the east, the Great Sound narrows to form Hamilton Harbour.
 Bermuda's capital, Hamilton, is on the northern shore of this harbour.

 Islands

 Numerous islands lie within the Great Sound, most of them on the southeastern side of it, including Darrell's Island, Hawkins Island, Hinson's Island, Long Island, Marshall's Island, and Watling Island.
 Most of these were obtained by the Royal Navy during the 19th Century and used for various naval purposes.
 Several were used by the army during the Second Boer War for a prisoner-of-war camp (Agar's Island was used by the army as a munitions depot).

+History

+During the Second World War Great Sound was the location several military installations: